-According to invespcro.com recent studies and research made in 2020 indicates that the average ecommerce site conversion rate has reached 2.86 percent.
+According to invespcro.com, recent studies and research made in 2020 indicate that the average eCommerce site conversion rate has reached 2.86%.

 ‘Average Conversion Rates of E-commerce Websites as of Q2 – 2019:’

-From this data we can clearly see that the average conversion rate has risen since last year, and the coronavirus pandemic could have something to do with this conversion rate increase as more consumers are stuck at home under strict lockdown measures aimed at curbing the spread of the Covid-19 virus.
+From this data, we can clearly see that the average conversion rate has risen since last year.
+The coronavirus pandemic could have something to do with this conversion rate increase as more consumers are stuck at home under strict lockdown measures aimed at curbing the spread of the Covid-19 virus.

-With 2.86 percent being the average conversion rate, that means that 97.37 percent of users are basically window shoppers, albeit they are quality leads, but they don’t take that extra step to purchase or subscribe to your business offering.
+With 2.86% being the average conversion rate, 97.37% of users are basically window shoppers, albeit they are quality leads.
+But, they don’t take that extra step to purchase or subscribe to your business offering.
 Furthermore, given the expenses involved in gathering traffic nowadays, that is a disappointing statistic.

-What is an ecommerce sales funnel?
-Essentially an ecommerce sales funnel shows the buyer’s journey that a potential consumer goes through before becoming an existing customer.
+What is an eCommerce sales funnel?
+An eCommerce sales funnel essentially shows the buyer’s journey that a potential consumer goes through before becoming an existing customer.

-A consumer can pass through the sales funnel in the speed of light, he or she realizes that they need to acquire something, they locate it and purchase it.
-On the other hand, there are consumers who can take months or years to decide whether or not they will buy the product or service.
+A consumer can pass through the sales funnel at the speed of light.
+He or she realizes that they need to acquire something, they locate it and purchase it.
+On the other hand, some consumers can take months or years to decide whether they will buy the product or service.

 Let’s take a look at a simple ecommerce sales funnel example: